A Decision Guide

 Introduction to WordPress Multisite

-You are considering WordPress for your next project.
+Are you considering WordPress for your next project?
+WordPress Multisite is a powerful tool and, like any tool, it is ineffectual when used for the incorrect task but excels when used correctly.
 Should you use standard WordPress or enable Multisite?
-To help you answer this question, this guide will define WordPress Multisite, Multisite advantages and disadvantages, and list some example use cases for Multisite.
+To help you answer this question, this guide will define WordPress Multisite, list Multisite advantages and disadvantages, and show some examples most suited to WordPress Multisite.

 Please note: Not all plans support WordPress Multisite.
 Multisite is available for our contract customers.
 Contact us to get started.